verbenetsky/GymBuddy_2/README.md

 ## 📄 Thesis (Full Document Included)

-A full version of the **Bachelor’s thesis** describing the project (requirements, architecture, implementation details, and evaluation) is included in the repository under:
+A full version of the **Bachelor’s thesis** describing the project (requirements, architecture, implementation details, and evaluation) is available in the repository **Releases** section as an attached PDF.

-- `assets/` — full thesis document (PDF)

 ---